 tenant of the authentic

 Gospel of Christ

-After Jesus fulfilled the Law, took it out of the way and nailed it to His cross - why do a vast majority of Christian churches reinsert the same Law (the one Jesus died to fulfill and remove) - back into their doctrine and evangelistic message?
+After Jesus fulfilled the Law, took it out of the way and nailed it to His cross - why do a vast majority of Christian churches and their members reinsert the same Law (the one Jesus died to fulfill and remove) - back into their salvation doctrine or evangelistic message?

 Answer: Saint Paul warns that there is only one way this can happen.
 These churches are not preaching the authentic New Testament Gospel established on 'the new and living way of Christ'.
-Rather, they are preaching the Old Testament brand of 'meritorious salvation' (or works-based salvation) that God considers 'obsolete' ... and therefore; no longer honors.
-As a result, the New Testament warns that if we embrace this kind of doctrine - we will be 'cut-off and separated' from Christ (Galatians 5:4).
-Our Heavenly Father never treats this particular problem as just a minor 'difference of opinion'.
+Rather, they are preaching the Old Testament brand of 'meritorious salvation' (or works-based salvation) that God considers 'obsolete' ... and therefore no longer honors (See Hebrews 8:6-13).
+As a result, the New Testament warns that if we embrace this 'popular brand of Christian doctrine' - we will be 'cut-off and separated' from Christ (See Galatians 5:4).
+Contrary to popular opinion, our Heavenly Father never treats a doctrine that 'cuts us off from His Son' - as just a minor 'difference of opinion'.